WyattMayor/Who-Am-I-/README.md

 Skills: C / C++ / Python / HTML, CSS, Java / SQL

-- 🔭 I’m currently working on Battle Code (MIT 2022) and personal website.
+- 🔭 I’m currently working on python pandas project and my personal website.
 - 🌱 I’m currently learning Python and HTML/CSS/Java.
 - 👯 I’m looking to collaborate on simulations and large programming projects.
 - 🤔 I’m looking for help with nothing at the moment.